Surviving Turnpike Tollhouses

 Building Turnpike Tollhouses

-The turnpike trusts erected gates across the road at strategic points to collect tolls from road users from outside the Parish.
+The turnpike trusts erected gates across the road at strategic points to collect tolls from travellers from outside the Parish.
 Small lodges or cottages were built to house the toll collectors and these tollhouses were significant investments for the trust.
-The tollgates were often built at points were it was least likely that long distance travellers could evade payment; e.g. at bridges, crossroads or where the adjoining ground constricted the road.
+The tollgates were often built at points were it was least likely that vehicle or horse users could evade payment; e.g. at bridges, crossroads or where the adjoining ground constricted the road.
 Early tollhouses were normally in the vernacular style of the local cottage but by the 19th century a particular style was evolving.
 Although this derived some features from the lodges built at the entrance to grand estates, there was considerable local distinctiveness in the design of the tollhouses built by the individual trusts.
-The classic design of a single story cottage with a polygonal bay front dates from the 1820s when turnpike roads and the coach traffic they carried were at their peak.
-However, many simple buildings were also built to house the pike men who manned the gates on lesser highways.
+The classic design of a single story cottage with a polygonal (canted) bay front dates from the 1820s when turnpike roads and the coach traffic they carried were at their peak.
+However, many simple buildings were also built to house the pikemen who manned the gates on lesser highways.
 On the major roads grand castellated houses were constructed at considerable expense to impress the wealthy travellers and influence their selection of one route over another.
-Unlike the attitude to road development today, turnpikes were welcomed by market towns since they improved trade and brought more travellers past their businesses.
+Unlike the present attitude to road development, turnpikes were welcomed by market towns since they improved trade and brought more travellers past their businesses.
 The tollhouses were generally placed outside the urban area.
-This avoided tolls on local business and maximise the collection of charges on the vehicles of those long distance travellers from outside the parish, who were benefiting from using the improved turnpike road.
+This avoided tolls on local business and maximise the collection of charges on those long distance travellers from outside the parish, who were benefiting from using the improved turnpike road.
+However, these isolated sites were vulnerable to thieves and highwaymen and so the windows of the tollhouse would routinely be fitted with stout bars, behind the grand facade and have built-in safes to safeguard the cash kept in the office.

 The end of the road for Turnpike Tollhouses

-When the turnpike trusts were closed and the gates removed in the 1870s many tollhouses were “caste into the road” since they restricted traffic or were isolated away from communities.
-However, a considerable number were sold by the Highways Boards to adjoining land owners and have remained in private hands ever since.
-Wayside businesses such as inns, post-offices, blacksmiths and later petrol stations found these sites convenient but the majority have passed into private hands.
+When the turnpike trusts were closed and the gates removed in the 1870s the tollhouses were sold along with all other assets in order to pay off remaining loans or contribute to the parishes and Highway Boards that took over responsibility for the road.
+Highway Boards often required the tollhouses to be “caste into the road” since they restricted the flow of traffic.
+However, a considerable number were sold to adjoining land owners or were auctioned and have remained in private hands ever since.
+Wayside businesses such as inns, post-offices, blacksmiths and later petrol stations found these sites convenient but the majority have become domestic dwellings.
 There has been steady erosion in the number of surviving tollhouses, and those that have remained have often been altered out of all recognition by extensions and modernisation.
-Listing by English Heritage has preserved some to provide good accommodation while retaining original features such as bay fronts and toll boards.
-Nevertheless the few very good examples of tollhouses, restored to near original condition can be found in open air museums, notably Ironbridge Gorge Museum, Chiltern Open Air Museum, Weald & Downland Open Air Museum, Welsh National History Museum at St Fagans near Cardiff and Avoncroft Museum in Bromsgrove.
+Listing by English Heritage has ensured that the external features such as bay fronts and toll boards recesses have been preserved during any restoration or extension needed to provide modern accommodation.
+Nevertheless the few very good examples of tollhouses, restored to near original condition can only be found in open air museums, notably Ironbridge Gorge Museum, Chiltern Open Air Museum, Weald & Downland Open Air Museum, Welsh National History Museum at St Fagans near Cardiff and Avoncroft Museum in Bromsgrove.
+The turnpike gates and fencing were also sold off and some distinctive metal gates and posts, for instance the radial sunburst design, can be found on private property close to an old turnpike.

 More Information